-This procedure confirms Guildhouse School London (centre number 11293) compliance with JCQ's General Regulations for Approved Centres 2020-2021, section 5.8 that the centre has in place "a written internal appealprocedure relating to internal assessment decisions and to ensure that details of this procedure are communicated, made widely available and accessible to all candidates" and that the centre "must inform candidates of their centre assessed marks as a candidate is allowed to request a review of the centre's marking before marks are submitted to the awarding body."
+This procedure confirms Guildhouse School London (centre number 11293) compliance with JCQ's General Regulations for Approved Centres, that the centre has in place "a written internal appeal procedure relating to internal assessment decisions and to ensure that details of this procedure are communicated, made widely available and accessible to all candidates" and that the centre "must inform candidates of their centre assessed marks as a candidate is allowed to request a review of the centre's marking before marks are submitted to the awarding body."

-Certain components of GCE (controlled assessments and non-examination assessments) and other qualifications that contribute to the final grade of the qualification are internally assessed (marked) by the centre.
-The marks awarded (the internal assessment decisions) are then submitted by the deadline set by the awarding body for external moderation.
+Certain qualifications contain components of non-examination assessment (or units of coursework) which are internally assessed (marked) by Guildhouse School London and internally reviewed/standardised.
+The marks awarded (the internal assessment decisions) which contribute to the final grade of the qualification are then submitted by the deadline set by the awarding body for external moderation.